MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **Data\_CheckRequiredPartsLoaded -** Method CheckRequiredPartsLoaded execution duration in milliseconds

   - **Data\_CheckWebSharingViolationForIncOpen -** Method CheckWebSharingViolationForIncOpen execution duration in milliseconds

+  - **Data_CleanClickCorrelationId** - The correlation GUID from client origin.
+As it could be from web or other sources we uses this correlation ID to stitch the end to end events from client to the target app (in this case PowerPoint)

+  - **Data_CleanClickOrigin** - Where the ppt fileUrl link is originally opened from (Office Apps/windows start recommended/WAC)

+  - **Data_ClickTime** - The timestamp when the file URL link is clicked, used to track performance from click event until file loaded in app.

   - **Data_CloseAndReopenWithoutDiscard –** Whether a document was closed and reopened during the open process without discarding.

   - **Data_ClpDocHasDrmDoc:bool** - Whether the document has a DRM document